xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/debug.md

 There are three reports:

-1. Before first test method (see guicey extension startup time)
+1. Before the first test method (see Guicey extension startup time)
-2. Before the second test method (see guicey time for the second method only)
+2. Before the second test method (see Guicey time for the second method only)
 3. After all (cleanup time)

 Only the first report shows all recorded times, next reports only mention time increase.
-For example, the second report mentions only `Guice fields injection             : 0.36 ms ( + 0.17 ms)` Meaning guicey perform fields injection just before the second test, spent 0.17 ms on it (overall injection time for two injections is 0.36 ms)
+For example, the second report mentions only `Guice fields injection             : 0.36 ms ( + 0.17 ms)` Meaning Guicey performs field injection just before the second test and spends 0.17 ms on it (overall injection time for two injections is 0.36 ms)

 ## Extensions

 It is recommended to use root extension debug option value in the [extensions](setup-object.md).
-Current field-bases extensions print recognized fields report when debug is enabled.
+Current field-based extensions print a recognized fields report when debug is enabled.

 ```java